Skip to main content

 • The fine print.

-The 4-H Youth Development Program provides Oklahoma youth, families and communities with hands-on educational programs that create environments for diverse audiences of youth and adults to reach their fullest potential.
-Anyone can join 4-H and everyone is welcome.
+The 4-H Youth Development Program provides Oklahoma youth, families, and communities with hands-on educational programs that create environments for diverse audiences of youth and adults to reach their fullest potential.
+Anyone can join 4-H, and everyone is welcome.

-• Any boy or girl residing in, or attending school in Canadian County may enroll in Canadian County 4-H after he or she has reached age nine or has begun the fall semester of the 4th grade, whichever comes first.
+• Any boy or girl residing in or attending school in Canadian County may enroll in Canadian County 4-H after he or she has reached age nine or has begun the fall semester of the 4th grade, whichever comes first.
 Boys and girls may remain in 4-H as members provided they have not graduated from high school.
 Or, if they have graduated, they may remain members if they have not reached their 19th birthday by January 1 of the current 4-H year.
-Youth, who are older than 19 but have not graduated from high school, or special education youth to any age, may enroll with the approval of the OSU Extension staff.
+Youth who are older than 19 but have not graduated from high school, or special education youth of any age, may enroll with the approval of the OSU Extension staff.

 MENUCLOSE